-46 If a person were to merely repeat to themselves a word like 'goodness' constantly for long periods of time, there would no doubt be some psychological effects through 'autosuggestion' or a kind of 'self-hypnosis'-some modern cults do precisely this-but this would never produce Ihsan or true virtue in a soul because the word 'goodness' in English is not Revelation and therefore does not act as a vehicle of Divine grace and objective holiness.
-Moreover, Ihsan requires Iman a priori, which is to say that even the invocation of a Divine Name without the presence of faith in the first place would not be effective, just as faith without Islam is not effective.
+47 If a person were to merely repeat to themselves a word like 'goodness' constantly for long periods of time, there would no doubt be some psychological effects through 'autosuggestion' or a kind of 'self-hypnosis'-some modern cults do precisely this-but this would never produce Ihsan or true virtue in a soul because the word 'goodness' in English is not formula that He Himself has Revealed in Arabic in the Qur'an, and thereby beautified and made holy in its very form.
+God says:

-those whose hearts have been hardened against the remembrance of God.
+Is he whose breast God has opened to Islam, so that he follows a light from his Lord [like he who disbelieves]?
+So woe to those whose hearts have been hardened against the remembrance of God.
 Such are in manifest error. / God has revealed the most beautiful of discourses, a Book, consistent with itself (yet) repeating - whereat quiver the skins of those who fear their Lord; then their skins and their hearts soften to the remembrance of God.
 That is God's guidance, by which He guides whomever He wishes; and whomever God leads astray, for him there is no guide.
 (Al-Zumar, 39:22-23)

-Thus the invocation of God's Name in Arabic- ألم (Allah)-is a sacrament in itself.
+Thus the invocation of God's Name in Arabic- is a sacrament in itself.
 This explains why only constant invocation of a sacred formula from the Qur'an containing God's Name is able to penetrate 'the skin' of human beings into the hearts, and eventually their inner hearts (af'ida) and cores (albab).